Tasboo/blog/content/blog/MessingWithDecorators.md

 ```
   gem 'draper'
 ```
-3. In your terminal window, navigate to my rail's app directory and run the following command:
+3. In your terminal window, navigate to my rails app's directory and run the following command:
 ```
   bundle install
 ```